jahed-ahmed10/sundown-clone/README.md

 # sundown-clone
-i coded and saw the result was ok .but now if i go to live server i see the result is not ok.
+i coded and saw the result was ok .but now if i go to live server i see there are some issue.i could not figure it out!